alodha100/aws-developer-associate-notes/README.md

 Roles allows you to not use Access Key ID's and Secret Access Keys Roles are preferred from a security perspective
 Roles are controlled by policies

+# S3
+## S3 - 101
+- Simple Storage Service
+- Object based: allows you to upload files
+- Files are stored in buckets (folders)
+- Not suitable to install an operating system on
+- File can be from 0 bytes to 5 terabytes
+- Largest PUT file = 5GB
+- Unlimited storage
+- Eventual consistency for overwrite PUTS and DELETES
+- Successful uploads will generate a HTTP 200 status code

+Storage Classes / Tiers
+- S3 (durable, immediately available, frequently accessed)
+- S3 - IA (durable, immediately available, infrequently accessed)
+- S3 - One Zone IA (same as IA however data is stored in one availability zone)
+- S3 - Reduced Redundancy Storage (easily reproducible data, thumbnails)
+- Glacier - Archived data, where you can wait 3 - 5 hours before accessing

+Object Fundamentals
+- Key (name)
+- Value (data)
+- Version ID
+- Metadata
+- Subresources (used to manage bucket specific configuration) (Bucket Policies, CORS, Transfer Acceleration)

+## Security
+- All newly created buckets are PRIVATE
+- Bucket Policies (bucket level)
+- Access Control Lists (object level)
+- Access logs store all requests made to a bucket

+## Encryption
+Encryption In-Transit
+- SSL/TLS
+Encryption At Rest
+- Server Side (SSE-S3, SSE-KMS, SSE-C)
+- Client Side

+Prevent unencrypted files from being uploaded
+- Use a policy which only allows x-amz-server-side-encryption parameter in the request header

+Buckets are encrypted by
+- AES 256 (Advanced Encryption Standard)

+## Cross Origin Resource Sharing (CORS)
+- Used to enable cross origin access for your AWS resources
+- E.g. accessing files located in another S3 bucket
+- By default cannot be accessed
+- Always use the S3 website URL not the regular bucket URL

+## CloudFront
+Edge Location
+- Cached location, separate from an AWS region
+- Not just read only, you can write to them, e.g put an object on to them

+Origin
+- Origin of files CDN will distribute, S3 Bucket, EC2 Instance, Elastic Load Balancer or Route53

+Distribution
+- Name of the CDN which consists of edge locations
+- Web Distribution (websites)
+- RTMP (media streaming)

+Objects are cached for the life of the TTL (Time To Live) You can clear cached objects but will be charged (Invalidation)

+## Performance Optimisation
+GET Intensive Workloads
+- Use CloudFront

+Mixed Workloads
+- Avoid sequential names for S3 objects
+- Add a random prefix to the key name to prevent multiple objects being stored on the same partition